merteroglu286/MonolithArchitectureSample/README.md

 <h3>4.5 ViewModel</h3>
 <p>ViewModels store and manage UI-related data.
 They interact with the domain layer and expose LiveData or StateFlow for the UI to observe.</p>
+<p><b>Note:</b> Specific ViewModel classes are kept within the respective fragment and activity packages to maintain clear separation of concerns and ease of access.</p>
 <hr>

 <h2>5.
 Utility</h2>